zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 	![](./images/14.png "")

 40. After completing the first step in the Orchestration, you will see the MySQL endpoint on the map.
-Between the MySQL source and the stop icon, you will click on the plus icon and search for the ADW connection we made previously.
+Between the MySQL source and the stop icon, you will click on the plus icon and search for the ADW connection you made previously.

 	![](./images/15.png "")